-On Age Friendly Advisor, we collect and publish reviews ratings for Communities in the ‘Living’ section and Employers in the ‘Working’ section.
+On Age Friendly Advisor, we collect and publish reviews ratings for Communities in the ‘Living’ section and Employers in the ‘Jobs’ section.
 Below is a methodology statement for Community reviews ratings.
 These are based upon work originated by the World Health Organization in 2007.
 Employer reviews ratings are based on our widely-recognized Certified Age Friendly Employers program, which we originated in 2006.
 Please click here for a methodology statement for Employer reviews ratings.

 How are Age Friendly Advisor’s community ratings calculated?